matrix-org/matrix-spec/content/server-server-api.md

 step should succeed whether we have been sent the full event or a redacted copy.

-Unless the event is a 3rd party invite, only the signature(s) from the originating server (the server the `sender` belongs to) are required for verification.
+For room versions 3 and later, unless the event is a 3rd party invite, only the signature(s) from the originating server (the server the `sender` belongs to) are required for verification.
+Room versions 1 and 2 also require that a signature is present from the domain in the `event_id`, if it differs from the originating server.
 If a signature is from an unknown or expired key, it is skipped.

 If the event is a 3rd party invite, the sender must already match the 3rd party invite, and the server which actually sends the event may be a different